utahkaA/dotfiles/README.md

 `Brewfile`
 -----------

-to generate `Brewfile`
+To generate `Brewfile`

 ```
 brew bundle dump
 ```

 List of applications installed by `brew` is written on the `Brewfile`.

-run the command below in the directory which has `Brewfile`.
+Excuting the following command installs packages or applications written in `Brewfile`.

 ```
 brew bundle
 ```

-`Brewfile` に書かれているパッケージやアプリケーションなどがインストールされる。

-ほかにも、`Brewfile` に書かれていていらないものはその行を消してしまえば、
+In addition, you can uninstall softwares which you don not need written in Brewfile by deleting that line and excuting:

 ```
 brew bundle cleanup
 ```

-で、消した行のものはアンインストールしたりしてくれる。

 `Powerline-fonts`
 -----------------